Personalisation

 The data used in your personalisation fields can affect the formatting and length of your messages.
 This could make some messages cost more than expected.

-You’ll need to provide example data if you’re using custom personalisation fields.
-This is so that we can show you what your templates will look like with different lengths of data in your personalisation fields.
+You need to give us example data if you use custom personalisation.
+This helps us show you what your templates will look like with different lengths of data in your personalisation fields.

-Download and complete our example personalisation data spreadsheet.
+Download and fill in our example personalisation data spreadsheet.

-The personalisation fields in your content must match the fields in the ‘personalisation field’ column.
+The personalisation fields in your message content must match the fields in the ‘personalisation field’ column of your spreadsheet.

 For example, if you had ((hospital_address_line)) as a personalisation field, you might choose the following example data:

-It’s up to you to decide how many characters to use for the different lengths.
+You can decide how many characters to use for each length.

 Your example data does not need to be real data.